34th Expeditionary Bomb Squadron conducts training mission supporting BTF 25-1

-A B-1B Lancer assigned to the 34th Expeditionary Bomb Squadron from Ellsworth Air Force Base, S.D., departs to support Bomber Task Force 25-1 at Andersen Air Force Base, Guam, Jan.
+Aircrew from the 34th Expeditionary Bomb Squadron from Ellsworth Air Force Base, S.D., prepare to board a B-1B Lancer in support of Bomber Task Force 25-1, at Andersen Air Force Base, Guam, Jan.
 21, 2025.
-The BTF missions demonstrate lethality and interoperability with U.S. allies and partners in support of a free and open Indo-Pacific.
+Bomber training missions provide opportunities to work with our allies and partners in joint and coalition operations and exercises.
 (U.S. Air Force photo by Tech.
 Sgt.
 Robert M. Trujillo)

 |Date Taken: